Anti-homelessness legislation: Europe

 The European Court of Human Rights ruled that an anti-begging ordinance in Geneva violated human rights in the 2021 Lăcătuș v.
 Switzerland case.
 The plaintiff was from the Romani people in Romania and had been fined more than 400 euros for begging.

 Hungary

-Hungary is the only country where criminalization of homelessness is addressed in its constitution, which is seen as part of a broader illiberal governance in the country.
+Hungary criminalizes homelessness and is addressed in its constitution, which is seen as part of a broader illiberal governance in the country.
 Sleeping in a public space is illegal and violators can be fined or jailed.
 One study found that the criminalization of homelessness increased tolerance for extralegal violence against homeless individuals.

 Anti-homeless architecture

 Anti-homeless architecture is an urban design strategy that is intended to discourage loitering, camping, and sleeping in public.
 While this policy does not explicitly target homeless people, it restricts the ways in which people can use public spaces, which affects the homeless population.

 This strategy can take many forms, including: